GitHub4Eddy/toon_energy/README.md

 The Energy Usage from the Child devices Consumption High, Consumption Low, Production High and Production Low can be used for the HC3 Energy Panel

-The Toon needs to be rooted, see: https://github.com/JackV2020/Root-A-Toon-USB-Stick Recommended all in one solution for a one time boot from USB stick, 10 minutes of work and done.
+The Toon needs to be rooted, see: https://github.com/JackV2020/Root-A-Toon-USB-Stick.
+This is the recommended all in one solution for a one time boot from USB stick, 10 minutes of work and done.

 After rooting you don't need a subscription anymore and you have access to a ToonStore with a growing number of apps.
 For more technical people there is a possibility to ssh into the Toon if they want with username root and password toon.
 Rooting is at your own risk, look here for further support and info:
 See also: https://github.com/ToonSoftwareCollective/Root-A-Toon (if you already have a running Linux environment)